DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source_hpc.md

 .
 ENV_DAFOAM.sh
 </pre>

+This command will output information stating that the DAFoam environment is being initialized.
+Since DAFoam and the assorted environment components are not yet installed, the script will output some errors.

 ## **Create Python Virtual Environment**
-Create a Python virtual environment using `venv`:
+To modularize the DAFoam environment, we will use a Python virtual environment.
+Create a Python virtual environment using the package `venv`:

 <pre>
 python3 -m venv DAFOAM_VENV